 Program Director: Dr. Denvil Duncan

 This six-credit program takes place at Germany’s elite National University of Administrative Sciences (Speyer University) as well as onsite classes at the European Union’s headquarters in Brussels, Belgium.
 You will take five seminars taught in English by faculty from SPEA and some of Europe’s top scholars in policy, law, and political science.
 You will also live and study with European students preparing for careers as top officials in EU, German, and other countries’ public institutions.
 The curriculum takes a comparative approach to understanding public administration in the European Union, Germany, and the United States; European economic integration; Local government and administrative modernization from a comparative perspective; Policy-making in the European Union and its effects on member states; and a special course on the accession of Turkey to the European Union.
-For more information on these unique seminars visit the course website.

 - Group excursions